 Pelvic pain is located between the belly button and the hips and groin.
 If it lasts for six months or more it is called chronic pelvic pain.
-It is often difficult to figure out what is the source of the pain.
+It is often difficult to figure out the source of the pain.
 Pelvic pain can be caused by problems in the: Female reproductive organsIntestinesNervesBladderProstate

 Male Pelvis Organs

 Includes bladder, prostate (under bladder), and the colon.